Careers360 Logo

 PAAQ=PBPR

-According to Converse of basic proportionality theorem if a line divides any two sides of a triangle in the same ratio, then the line is parallel to the third side.
+According to the equations, the Converse of the basic proportionality theorem is that if a line divides any two sides of a triangle in the same ratio, then the line is parallel to the third side.

 ABQR